Ntlzyjstdntcare/kafka-customer-logins/README.md

+Here is how I setup the project:

 Using Kafka 2.11-0.10.0.0.

 Using the quick and dirty zookeeper that comes packaged with kafka.

 Starting 3-broker kafka cluster with default configs.

 Creating topics called CustomerLogins and ConsumerTopic with 4 partitions and replication factor of 3.

 Created new spark streaming application using Spark 2.0.0.

 Use sbt assembly to build, with sbt version 0.13.12.

 I'm assuming that input messages are valid json.

 I'm assuming that customers are partitioned by key and that no customers are spread across partitions.

+The project itself:

 I chose 4 partitions as I ran the application on a single 4-core spark node.
 It's possible that increasing the number of Kafka partitions would lead to performance improvements, although I didn't carry out any performance testing...